rdragos/awesome-mpc/readme.md

 ### Books

+- [A Pragmatic Introduction to Secure Multi-Party Computation](https://securecomputation.org) - A broad introduction to the field of secure multi-party computation, covering both the fundamental constructions and many of the recent improvements.
+The book emphazises the intuition and ideas behind the protocols rather than rigorous proofs.
 - [Applications of Secure Multiparty Computation](http://ebooks.iospress.nl/volume/applications-of-secure-multiparty-computation) - Collection of MPC protocols for several real-world tasks such as statistics.
 - [Efficient Secure Two-Party Protocols](https://www.springer.com/us/book/9783642143021) - Comprehensive study of efficient protocols and techniques for secure two-party computation – both general constructions that can be used to securely compute any functionality, and protocols for specific problems of interest.
 - [Secure Multiparty Computation and Secret Sharing](http://www.cambridge.org/dk/academic/subjects/computer-science/cryptography-cryptology-and-coding/secure-multiparty-computation-and-secret-sharing?format=HB) - Comprehensive treatment of unconditionally secure techniques for multiparty computation (MPC) and secret sharing.